 Decide on a date & rally your volunteers

-- Choose a date for your litter pick – I’d recommend a weekend day, to maximise your volunteer numbers.
+- Choose a date for your litter pick — we’d recommend a weekend day to maximise your volunteer numbers.

-- You could set a theme to make the event more enticing to potential volunteers, or even have a competition on the day for who can collect the most litter in a set amount of time.
+- Consider setting a theme to make the event more enticing to potential volunteers or run a competition on the day, with the winner being the person who can collect the most litter in a set amount of time.

 - Invite people to join you — this could be friends, family, colleagues, neighbours, your local Scout or Guide group, and so on.
-You could put up posters in your town.
-The more the merrier, but even two people can make a difference, so don’t feel disheartened if you can’t pull a crowd.
+You could put up posters in your town, where it’s allowed.
+The more, the merrier, but even two people can make a difference, so don’t feel disheartened if you can’t pull a crowd.

 Gather your equipment